openremote/openremote/platform/rpi3/README.md

 docker build -t openremote/rpi-manager:latest -f manager/build/install/rpi3.Dockerfile manager/build/install
 ```

+TODO: The Manager image uses Oracle JDK by default, which must be licensed if deployed in production!
+You can switch to the much slower OpenJDK in the `Dockerfile`.
+We expect a faster OpenJDK to be available with AARCH64 OS.

 Copy them to your Raspberry Pi (replace `openremote1` with your `DOCKER_MACHINE_NAME`):

 ```